DaveW001/margin-calc/docs/020-architecture.md

 ## 1. Overview

-A full-stack web application built using Packaged Agile’s standard architecture to support flexible scenario-based staff margin modeling.
+A full-stack web application built using Packaged Agile's standard architecture to support flexible scenario-based staff margin modeling.
 It is secure, modular, and designed for easy extensibility.

 ---